 Finally, in October the Lifelong Education Commission and ResPublica published their first report outlining their recommendations to reform the UK’s skills system.
 To fix what they see as a fragmented system, the commission has suggested a place-based approach to adult learning: “To deliver on the lifelong skills agenda, it is imperative that government provides appropriate governance structures that can incentivise institutions to develop local markets for learning which can effectively balance all parts of the local education system.”

 Each of these suggestions emphasises a local approach.
-Given the successes that have been experienced when local authorities and local businesses have collaborated (albeit in an atmosphere of broad-sweeping approaches to rebuilding the UK economy), this appears to be the most appropriate route to ensuring continued improvement.
+Given the successes that have been experienced when local authorities and local businesses have collaborated (albeit in an atmosphere of broad-sweeping approaches to rebuilding the UK economy), this appears to be the most appropriate route to ensuring continued improvement in tackling unemployment.